S Corp Election Self Employment Tax Savings

 Posted Mon, June 1, 2020

 There is a misconception floating around out there that an S Corp is a standalone entity.
 Not true.
+The S Corp election is applied to an underlying entity with the primary purpose of reducing self employment taxes.
 There are three basic business entities with variations within.
 The three basic are-

 - Limited Liability Company (LLC), single-member or multi-member